doctrine/orm/docs/en/reference/working-with-associations.rst

 cascade the persist operation to all nested entities that are new as well.

-More complicated is the deletion of all of a user's comments when he is removed from the system:
+More complicated is the deletion of all user's comments when the user is removed from the system:

 .. code-block:: php